• Skip to primary navigation

 Have a listen.

-This week in the Advanced Master Program on the Treatment of Trauma, we’ll dive into the attach/cry-for-help defense response, including several specific behavior patterns that can help you recognize it as well as concrete strategies for working with it.
+In the Advanced Master Program on the Treatment of Trauma, we dive into the attach/cry-for-help defense response, including several specific behavior patterns that can help you recognize it as well as concrete strategies for working with it.

 Plus we’ll walk you through a couple other emerging defense responses to trauma.
-This session has some of the experts’ newest thinking on trauma treatment.
+This program has some of the experts’ newest thinking on trauma treatment, so be sure to check it out.

 Now we’d like to hear from you.
 Have you seen the “attach/cry-for-help” defense response with your clients?
 What have you found most helpful for working with it?
 Please leave a comment below and let us know.